Sun Safety: 5 Essential Sun Smart Packing Tips

 5. Be sure to pack a few fun outfits to wear indoors

 UV exposure is most intense between the hours of 10:00 a.m. and 4:00 p.m., so why not plan some fun indoor activities during those times?
 Whether booking an afternoon at the spa or spending a few hours at a wine tasting, limiting sun exposure during the middle of the day is always a smart plan.
 Scheduling activities inside also gives more depth to your vacation wardrobe: that outfit that was too much for the beach is just right for an indoor lunch.
-Who knew that protecting yourself from the sun could be such a fun, stylish experience?
+Who knew that being sun safe and protecting yourself from the sun could be such a fun, stylish experience?

 Monitor your moles for changes with Miiskin Premium